How to find our range of Stereo Cartridges

 Stereo was developed to give a more natural rendition of the spatial ambience found in normal listening environments and this was originally achieved by using two separate channels for the sound.
 Further enhancements have since been made with quadraphonic or ambient surround sound but they have never caught on compared to stereo.
 The majority of listeners still seem to find that placement of individual sounds within the ‘sound stage’ created by two channel stereo is fine, especially when listening through headphones or earphones.

 The first commercial stereo vinyl record release was in 1957 by American company Audio Fidelity Records.
 It was rapidly followed by another American release from Bel Canto Records.
 Both were demonstration discs but mass market records quickly followed and over a relatively short period of time stereo became the must have format for LP records, although singles remained mono for many years.
 The equipment to manufacture and reproduce stereo sound was more complex and expensive than that needed for mono but the price was clearly deemed worth paying by both producers and consumers.

 Modern stereo cartridges fall into three broad categories, moving coil (MC), moving magnet (MM) and ceramic.
-Other materials used in the past have also included piezoelectric crystals and some manufacturers replace the moving magnet with a small piece of iron and create the flux with a fixed permanent magnet over the coils.
+Other materials used in the past have also included piezoelectric crystals and some manufacturers replace the moving magnet with a small piece of iron (MI) and create the flux with a fixed permanent magnet over the coils.